jerrydenton/sumMusic/sumMusic/Assets/sumMusic/README.md.txt

 - Create a Canvas if there is not one in your scene already.
 [Create > UI > Canvas] in Hierarchy
 - Copy one of the sumMusic prefabs into your Canvas.
 - (Optional) Adjust position on screen in the RectTransform component
-- (Optional) Select a different AudioClip from the 'Audio' folder and attach it to the AudioSource on the prefabs
+- (Optional) Select a different song from the 'Audio' folder and attach it to the AudioSource on the prefabs
 - Your game now has music and a simple way to mute it!

 **Check 'SampleScene' for example of proper setup**